A Proof-theoretic Semantics for Intuitionistic Linear Logic: Intuitionistic Linear Logic

 To see how these brackets represent additivity, let us now consider some rules governing additive connectives.
 The case of $\irn \aand$ for example gives that

 This notation is very flexible as it allows us to represent even $\ern \aor$ very naturally as

 We now give a formal definition of our characterisation of natural deduction for ILL using this new notation.
-An important point to note is that, as a result of these definitions, the system we define below enjoys the properties of the system presented in Figure~\ref{fig:NatDedILL}, that is, the system observes the subformula property and is strongly normalising (as shown in~\cite{Bierman_OnILL_1994}).
+Note that henceforth, the semantic brackets will be used to refer to modal boxes \emph{only}.
+An important point to note is that, since this notation is nothing more than formalisation of the presentation of the system presented in Figure~\ref{fig:NatDedILL}, the system we now formally define below continues to enjoy the exact same meta-logical properties of the system presented in Figure~\ref{fig:NatDedILL}, that is, the system observes the subformula property and is strongly normalising (as shown in~\cite{Bierman_OnILL_1994}); a fact that is a consequence of Theorem~\ref{thm:ILL-derivability-equivalence}.